-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Prefers moist loams, but tolerates wide range of soils and has good drought tolerance.
+Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
+Prefers moist loams, but tolerates a wide range of soils.
+Best with consistent and even moisture.
 Prune as needed immediately after flowering.
-For best cross-pollination and resulting fruit display, plant shrubs in groups rather than as single specimens.

 No serious insect or disease problems.

 Specimen or groups.
 Shrub borders, foundations or hedges.